 - Avoid touching eyes, nose and mouth.
 Viruses can live on surfaces, where your hands may touch.
 Once on your hands, the virus may enter your body.

-- Practice respiratory hygiene.
+- Follow good respiratory hygiene.
 Cover your mouth and nose with a tissue or your bent elbow when coughing or sneezing.
 Dispose of used tissue immediately.

 - If you have a fever, cough and difficulty breathing, seek medical care early.
 Call ahead for an appointment to limit your exposure to others.

 - Stay informed and follow advice given by your healthcare provider.
-Stay up-to-date on Coronavirus by checking reliable sources, such as the WHO, National Institutes of Health, Centers for Disease Control, and Global Health Tracker.
+Stay up-to-date on the coronavirus by checking reliable sources, such as the WHO, National Institutes of Health, Centers for Disease Control, and Global Health Tracker.

 Staying healthy is in our DNA